VincenzoPucci/discord_call_logs/README.md

   ![alt text](https://github.com/VincenzoPucci/discord_call_logs/blob/main/discordF12.PNG?raw=true)
 - Insert the values in the _cst.py_ file in the script
 - In the _cst.py_ file, set the start and end date with the START_DATE and END_DATE constants
+- (Optional) In the _cst.py_ file, set the USER_NAME dictionary to allow username "translation" in the output (ex: myFunkyDiscordUsername -> John Doe)
 - Run the script with the command

 ```console